Domestic help guide Cape Town

 Live-in and live-out help are both common in Cape Town.
-Of course, the option to have a live-in housekeeper is really only open to those with the facilities.
+Of course, the option to have a live-in housekeeper or domestic help is really only open to those with the facilities.
 Typically, domestics live in en-suite quarters adjoining the house, with separate access from outside.

 Most domestic servants are African women from the poor township areas of Langa, Khayelitsha and Guguletu.
 On the average day, traveling home from the Atlantic Seaboard might take them as much as two hours, requiring a combination of train trips, taxi rides and long-distance walking.
 A job as a live-in domestic is thus considered very desirable, as it presents a chance to save on both accommodation and what can be quite hefty travel expenses.

 Commonly, domestic servants (or maids, as colloquially named) arrive in the early morning, at 08:00 or 09:00, and finish work at 17:00 having cleaned and tidied the house as well as done the laundry and ironing.
 Frequently, domestics will assume such a workday even if you live in an apartment easily cleaned in half the time.
 Be sure to specify if you want them to leave earlier.

 This is particularly important as, if your domestic works more than 24 hours a month, she’ll be entitled to certain privileges as your employee, including a salary of between R110 and R180 per day and the protection of a proper employment contract.
 Visit http://www.labour.gov.za/legislation/acts/basic-guides/basic-guide-to-employment-contracts-domestic-workers for guidance on how to lay out a legal employment contract.
 Alternatively, contact the Department of Labor on 021 468 5500.

 There are numerous way of finding domestic help aside from staffing agencies (though I’ve listed several of those below).
 These include: